 Montana has many special places that not only provide recreational opportunities for people, but also important habitat for fish and wildlife.
 Much can be learned about your own natural place by visiting a nearby Wildlife Management Area (WMA), State Park, and /or Fishing Access Site (FAS).
-Read below to learn about the properties that have been aquired for Montanans.
+Read below to learn about the properties that have been acquired for Montanans.

 Beginning in the late 1940's FWP began purchasing and leasing prime winter habitat for elk.
 This was done in an effort to provide big game animals with a place to winter with adequate forage and seclusion from disturbance.
 Even though the primary purpose of WMAs is to provide wildlife habitat, these areas are also open to the public for hunting, wildlife watching, photography, and hiking.
 Funding to purchase, develop, and maintain these 71 sites comes from people who buy hunting licenses and purchase firearms and ammunition.